-You may be asked for specific information about your LGPS benefits for divorce/dissolution purposes.
-You or your solicitor should contact the pensions team for specific information including an estimate of the Cash Equivalent Transfer Value (CETV) of your pension rights.
-Please note if a solicitor does contact the pensions team we require a signed document from the member to confirm that information may be given.
+You or your solicitor will need to contact the pensions team for the relevant information, and this will include an estimate of the Cash Equivalent Transfer Value (CETV) of your pension rights.
+Please note if your solicitor does contact the pensions team, we first require a signed document from yourself to confirm that the information may be given.

-A CETV quotation is normally free, however there may be a cost if you or the court requires it within 3 months of the initial request, or to produce a CETV where there is no entitlement to a CETV i.e. less than 2 years scheme membership, or where an additional CETV quotation based on same dates or based on different dates is requested.
+A CETV quotation is normally free, however there may be a cost if you or the court requires one within 3 months of the initial request, or request a CETV where there is no entitlement to one i.e. you have less than 2 years scheme membership, or where a variation of dates is requested.

-As part of the divorce process you may wish to review your expression of wish form to ensure it is kept up to date, especially if you have previously nominated your ex-spouse/ex-civil partner to receive any lump sum payable on your death.
+As part of the divorce process you may also wish to review your expression of wish form to ensure it is kept up to date, especially if you have previously nominated your former spouse/ former civil partner to receive any lump sum payable on your death.

-To request a CETV or to discuss your LGPS pension in the circumstance of a divorce contact the pensions team or alternatively see the Divorce Booklet.
+To request a CETV or to discuss the above further, please contact the pensions team or alternatively see the Divorce Guide.